-- The lower limit of programmable S commands (S0 and other S commands near 0) is determined by the spindle motor of the machine tool.
+- The lower limit of programmable S commands (S0 and other S commands for near 0 values) is determined by the spindle motor of the machine tool.
 Refer to the machine tool builder's manual.
 Do not program minus values as S commands. - When the control is equipped with the S 5-digit command function, spindle speed overriding is possible.
 That is, override speeds between 50 and 120% of the commanded spindle speed can be obtained at intervals of 10%.